thisissophiawang/ElektraFi-capstone/README.md

-##  Capstone project - ElektraFi Gamification Features and Development Summary
+##  Capstone project - ElektraFi: Gamified Financial Wellness Platform

+This project is part of our capstone research at Northeastern University Vancouver, focused on redesigning financial wellness engagement through Self-Determination Theory (SDT) and gamification principles.
+ElektraFi is a web-based platform aimed at increasing user motivation to build consistent financial habits, such as saving, budgeting, and debt reduction.

 ![Workflow](https://github.com/thisissophiawang/Sp25_Elektrafi/blob/main/workflow.png)